 Canon, Nikon, Fuji, and Sony lenses are engineered to work with their camera bodies and you can count on them to work every time.
 Companies like Tamron and Sigma make good lenses but they must reverse engineer them to fit the camera manufacturer mount systems and, while they are less expensive, they don’t have much of a resale market.
 Consequently, on a total-cost-of-ownership basis, the cost of their lenses is often about the same or more than the “brand” company equipment.

 Canon fanboys argue that they have some of the best lenses available and that Canon sensors deliver better color and clearer pictures in low light situations.
 Nikon folks say their sensors have better dynamic range (ability to pick up detail in shadows).
+In fact, Nikon is using Sony sensors so you get a broad range of lenses with a great sensor.
 People in the Fujifilm camp say their sensors are very good at rendering skin tones.
 All of those differentiators can be addressed with post-processing software, so they aren’t very persuasive.

 35mm film and the functionality of SLR cameras enabled Canon and Nikon to take over the market from German camera companies in the 1960s and 1970s.
 In 1987 Canon created a new electronic mounting system for its lenses and included an autofocus motor and computer in the lens.
 Nikon decided to maintain compatibility with its old lens models so it stuck with a mechanical autofocus system.
 At that time, autofocus was not popular with professionals because mechanical systems were relatively slow.
 Nikon's theory was that pros know where the ball is going to be and pre-focus, so manual is all they need.
 Autofocus was considered a "consumer" thing.
 However, Canon's new electronic autofocus system was FAST and pros loved it for sports.
 They adopted Canon gear in droves.
 That's why you see all those big white Canon telephoto lenses at sporting venues.